perma-id/w3id.org/fraunhofer/mappo/Readme.md

-# Ontology for manufacturing process plannning in the domain of single and small batch production
+# Ontology for manufacturing process planning in the domain of single and small batch production
 # This ontology is WIP as of 2021

 Contacts